mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Third thing, which you've probably noticed yourself - we have made this iterator an iterable, by giving it a simple `[Symbol.iterator]()` implementation.

 And one last note.
-This is the case that we've been mentioning earlier - we've created an iterator but there is no iterable in sight!
+This is the case that we've been mentioning earlier - we've created an iterator, but there is no iterable in sight!
 This is an iterator which doesn't need an iterable "parent" for anything.

 We can now try out this iterator in a `for ... of` loop.
-We just need to remember to break out of the loop at some point - otherwise, the code would run forever!
+We just need to remember to break out of the loop at some point.
+Otherwise, the code would run forever!

 ```js
 for (let element of counterIterator) {